squirrel-forge/node-twighouse/README.md

 ```
 You will find the compiled files inside the dist directory and the example source data inside the example directory.
-The example is alot more complex than what you might need, it tries to illustrate possibilities, if you feel there is something missing please submit a feature request an I will look into it.
+The example is a lot more complex than what you might need, it tries to illustrate possibilities, but does not include every feature.
+If you feel there is something important missing please submit a feature request and I will look into it.

 ## cli usage